-He worked with some general obscurity at first; not many people knew about him, especially in the US and the West due to the Iron Curtain of the Soviet Union, which didn't let a lot of this information out.
-But even in his own country, he was criticized by a lot of his fellow Soviets.
+He worked with some general obscurity at first; not many people knew about him, especially in the U.S. and the West due to the Iron Curtain of the Soviet Union, which didn't let a lot of this information out.
+However, even in his own country, he was criticized by many of his fellow Soviets.
 His ideas tended to be radical in their eyes, particularly in the field of psychology.

 This is because different cultures might have different kinds of goals or values that they want people to learn over time.
 This can even be true throughout history.

-Now the US is more commercial, and the jobs that people take tend to be more conceptual.
-Today we tend to value a lot more creativity, critical thinking, and individualism, which were qualities that were not as important or valuable at the country's inception.
+Now the U.S. is more commercial, and the jobs that people take tend to be more conceptual.
+Today we tend to place more value on creativity, critical thinking, and individualism, qualities that were not as important or valuable at the country's inception.